About the Artist: Deborah Scott

 I make work that begins with a recognition: the full story can’t be known.
 Whether I’m painting, writing, or conducting interviews, I start inside that uncertainty, knowing that what’s rendered will always be partial.
 The surface is built with gaps.
 Disruption isn’t added—it’s foundational.

 These aren’t stylistic effects.
 The fractures are structural.
 They reflect the limits of perception, the constraints of language, the pieces that can’t be recovered or made whole.
+This approach forms the basis of Structural Omission, a term I came up with to describe a visual and conceptual framework she originated.

 The Story Behind the Art

 Before becoming a full-time artist, I spent years in global marketing, distilling complex narratives into something undeniable.
 Now, I do the same with paint—constructing visual narratives that blur the boundary between representation and disruption.
 My classical training at Gage Academy gave me the technical foundation to build from, but I’m not interested in simply rendering reality.
-I paint the tension between what is know and what remains unknowable.
+I paint the tension between what is known and what remains unknowable.

 A painting by Deborah Scott titled Consumption of Innocence, depicting a young woman standing in a dense, shadowy forest.
 She wears a vivid red hooded coat and clutches a Target bag filled with medications, symbolizing caregiving for her sick grandfather.
 The distressed textures of the forest and the contrast between the modern Target bag and the timeless setting evoke themes of responsibility, innocence, and emotional tension.